 Nature-Based Curriculum

-You really don’t need anything fancy for a nature-based homeschooling.
+You really don’t need anything fancy for nature-based homeschooling.
 Simply go outside and enjoy nature around you.
 Having a picnic is a great way to enjoy nature without making a formal plan, or going for a walk in the woods or park.

 Enjoy spending time in nature with your kids.